Criniferous entire maps with absorbing Cantor bouquets: Introduction

 In this paper, we extend this result to a further subclass of $\B$.
-More specifically, if $f\in \B$, then, it is easy to see that for all $\lambda \in \C^{\ast}$ with $\vert \lambda \vert$ sufficiently small, the function $\lambda f$ is of disjoint type, and belongs to the \textit{parameter space} of $f$, that is, $f$ and $\lambda f$ are quasiconformally equivalent.
-In particular, their dynamics are related by a certain analogue of Böttcher's Theorem for transcendental maps \cite{lasseRidigity}.
-One might regard disjoint type functions as having the simplest dynamics among those in the parameter space of $f$, and in particular, they play an analogous role for $f$ as $z\mapsto z^d$ does for a polynomial of degree $d$.
-By results in \cite{lasseBrushing}, we know that if $\lambda f\in \B_{R3S}$ is of disjoint type, then its Julia set $J(\lambda f)$ is a \emph{Cantor bouquet}.
-That is, $J(\lambda f)$ is a subset of the plane ambiently homeomorphic to a straight brush.
-In turn, a \textit{straight brush} is a topological object introduced by Aarts and Oversteegen \cite{AartsOversteegen} in the study of the dynamics of exponential and sine maps, see Definition \ref{def_brush}.
-We shall show that for $f\in \B$, $J(\lambda f)$ being a Cantor bouquet for small $\vert \lambda \vert$, is enough for $f$ to be criniferous.
-More precisely, we introduce the following class of functions: \begin{defn}[The class $\CB$] We say that $f \in \B$ belongs to the \textit{class $\CB$} if $J(\lambda f)$ is a Cantor bouquet for some\footnote{and hence all; see Proposition \ref{prop_classCB}.} $\vert \lambda \vert$ sufficiently small. \end{defn}
+More specifically, if $f\in \B$, then, it is easy to see that for all $\lambda \in \C^{\ast}$ with $\vert \lambda \vert$ sufficiently small, the function $\lambda f$ is of disjoint type and belongs to the \textit{parameter space} of $f$, that is, $f$ and $\lambda f$ are quasiconformally equivalent; see \S \ref{sec_CB} for definitions.
+In particular, their dynamics near infinity are related by a certain analogue of Böttcher's Theorem for transcendental maps,~\cite{lasseRigidity}.
+One might regard disjoint type functions as having the simplest dynamics among those in the parameter space of $f$ and, in particular, they play an analogous role for $f$ as $z\mapsto z^d$ does for a polynomial of degree $d$.
+By results in \cite{lasseBrushing}, we know that if $\lambda f\in \B$ is of finite order and of disjoint type, then its Julia set $J(\lambda f)$ is a \emph{Cantor bouquet}.
+This is a topological object introduced by Aarts and Oversteegen \cite{AartsOversteegen} in the study of the dynamics of exponential and sine maps, defined as follows.